brundinm/brundinm/README.md

   Canada’s (RSC) Expert Panel on The Status and Future of Canada’s Libraries and Archives mapping and timeline application of the libraries and archives of Canada.
 (2013&ndash;2016)
-- Designed and developed a GIS application for the Edmonton Public Library to serve as the repository for community profiles, and to facilitate the identification of branch library resource, program, and service needs.
+- Designed and developed a GIS (geographic information system) application for the Edmonton Public Library to serve as the repository for community profiles, and to facilitate the identification of branch library resource, program, and service needs.
 (2011)
 - Developed a Microsoft Excel and VBA spreadsheet application model that calculated Edmonton Public Library branch library productivity (units of activity per hour per FTE) using a weighted formula incorporating various